openstack/tacker/doc/source/user/etsi_cnf_helm_v2.rst

 ``metadata.name`` must be set as
 "properties.name defiend in VNFD"+"-"
 +"Unique string in the release (e.g. release name)".
+"Unique string in the release" must not include "-".

 The following shows the sample description.